zxl819/zxl819.github.io/_pages/about.md

 I'm Xinlei Zhao.
 Currently, I am studying techniques of computing and telecommunications.
 In this place, I want to record some of my expericence of scientific research of my postgraduate period.

-I think 🤔 im the type of guy who what share different things in different social media.
+I think 🤔 im the type of guy who want share different things in different social media.
 So i decide to choose github as my study sharing places.
 Hope I can have somethings to share and record😃.